ProgramDoorToHeaven/DoorToHeaven-TaylorSeries/files/1996 and before/19900000_19280908_Artifacts_discovery.md

 I uncovered a large, circular artifact buried beneath a substantial cover stone.
 Accompanying the artifact were two remains of human bodies, which we initially hypothesized could be remnants of an ancient burial ritual or guardians of the artifact.
-The artifact itself is composed of what appears to be a melted meteorite, exhibiting a metallic structure unlike any known materials from the historical or geological record.
+The artifact itself is composed of what appears to be melted meteorite, exhibiting a metallic structure unlike any known materials from the historical or geological record.
 ```